Night view of Tokyo Dome City from across the river.

 Suidobashi and Korakuen are one of the most underrated yet most convenient areas to stay in Tokyo.
 This guide explains why this neighborhood works so well as a hotel base, what kind of traveler it suits, and which hotels to choose if you decide to stay here.

-Many first-time visitors automatically look at Shinjuku, Shibuya, Asakusa or Ginza.
+Many first-time visitors automatically look at Shinjuku, Asakusa, or Ginza.
 Those are all great areas – but if you want easy transport, practical shopping, and a more relaxed atmosphere without leaving central Tokyo, Suidobashi & Korakuen are very hard to beat.

 Best for